Alibaba Cloud

 Alibaba Cloud, also known as Aliyun (Ālǐyún (阿里云, Ali Cloud)), is a cloud computing company, a subsidiary of Alibaba Group.
 Alibaba Cloud provides cloud computing services to online businesses and Alibaba's own e-commerce ecosystem.
 Its international operations are registered and headquartered in Singapore.

 Alibaba Cloud offers cloud services that are available on a pay-as-you-go basis, and include elastic compute, data storage, relational databases, big-data processing, DDoS protection and content delivery networks (CDN).
+Alibaba Cloud also develops the Qwen series of open weights large language models.

 It is the largest cloud computing company in China, and in Asia Pacific according to Gartner.
 Alibaba Cloud operates data centers in 29 regions and 87 availability zones around the globe.
 As of June 2017, Alibaba Cloud is placed in the Visionaries' quadrant of Gartner's Magic Quadrant for cloud infrastructure as a service, worldwide.

 History

 Alibaba Cloud was founded in September 2009, and R&D centers and operation centers were opened in Hangzhou, Beijing, and Silicon Valley.